-For ensuring access to safe and affordable water, most of the small planet countries recognise the importance of maintaining the integrity of the water cycle (as an ultimate mean).
+To ensure access to safe and affordable water, most of the Small Planet countries recognize the importance of maintaining the integrity of the water cycle (as an ultimate mean).
 While the importance of this sub-goal is spelled out at the goal level in many of the countries, slightly more emphasis is placed on targets and indicators focusing on the quality of water resources rather than on the availability of freshwater.
-This may be due to the well known and widely promoted health consequences of unsafe and unclean water use, or the fact that the risk of water scarcity has only recently been put in the spotlight of environmental problems.
-Related to water resources and the water infrastructure, there are examples to follow: India aims for multidisciplinary, participatory management of water resources, water programmes and infrastructure, while Korea for the promotion of advanced system on water management through stable water management base.
-Relevant indicators for measuring freshwater resources could be the indicators that Australia uses to measure the water availability to meet demand related to allocation, use, and the closing net water assets, by urban and rural regions.
+This may be due to the well-known and widely promoted health consequences of unsafe and unclean water use, or the fact that the risk of water scarcity has only recently been added to the spotlight of environmental problems.
+In studying water resources and infrastructure, there are good examples to follow: India aims for multidisciplinary, participatory water resource management, programs and infrastructure, while Korea promotes an advanced water management system through a stable water management base.
+Relevant indicators for measuring freshwater resources could be the indicators that Australia uses to measure the water availability to meet demand related to allocation, use and the closing net water assets, by urban and rural regions.

 Interestingly, the efficient supply and the sustainable use of water resources does not come out as equally important in the countries Especially in the case of efficient supply, the European and more developed countries that were studied tend to be less covered while the sustainable use of water resources is equally underrepresented both in European and Asian, developed and developing countries.
-Although many of the countries consider these issues, for instance China aims to ensure water safety and create a "water-saving society" (National Development and Reform Commission of China, 2011), many countries (even more advanced ones) did not comprehensively address them.
+Many of the countries consider these issues-for instance, China aims to ensure water safety and create a "water-saving society" (National Development and Reform Commission of China, 2011).
+However, many countries (even more developed ones) did not comprehensively address them.
 One could therefore conclude that the studied countries tend to put less emphasis on the necessary infrastructures as well as on water consumption and do not fully consider the implications of unsustainable water supply and use on the quantity and the quality of water resources.

-As for sustainable water use, self-sufficiency and greater efficiency in water use could be measured in consumption per capita (litres/day) and water efficiency indicators, which are indicators used in Singapore.
+As for sustainable water use, self-sufficiency and greater efficiency in water use could be measured in consumption per capita (litres/day) and water efficiency indicators, which are the indicators used in Singapore.